Notre-Solutions/Inship-Website/src/pages/resources/index.md

         heading: Purchase Order Creation
         text: InShip links with many PO systems (Sage, Intact etc.).
-However some businesses require a supplementary/different system, where InShip is thge solution.
-Our system cna work as a stand alone PO system or in addition to you ERP or account software PO system.
+However some businesses require a supplementary/different system, where InShip is the solution.
+Our system can work as a stand alone PO system or in addition to your ERP or account software PO system.
 The PO system can be set up with simple/complex approval processes, for example;
           automatically routing PO approvals based on suppliers items purchases or values.